Huweicai/vscode-awk/README.md

 [AWK](https://en.wikipedia.org/wiki/AWK) is a great text processing command. vscode-awk is extension for Visual Studio Code runs awk to edit text.

+## Install
+Plugin is not prepared to publish in vscode stores.

+You can only install from vsix package now, which can be found in releases.

 ## AWK Required
 Command `awk` is required, which may not pre-installed in some systems, such as Windows.
 You can get `awk` from here: